- Ticks are parasitic organisms that feed on the blood of their host.

 - Wear the right clothing.
 Try not to leave any bare skin where ticks could easily attach—Wear long sleeves and pants.
 Remember: It's also easier to spot ticks in light colored clothing.

-- Use natural insect repellent.
-Whenever going outside during tick season (early spring to late fall), spray yourself and your pets to avoid contracting ticks.
+- Use non-toxic insect repellent.
+Whenever going outside during tick season (early spring to late fall), spray yourself and your pets to avoid picking up ticks.

 - Stay on the trails.
 When possible, stay on walking trails and away from overgrown areas where ticks like to hide.

 - Eliminate their habitats.
 Make your property less friendly to ticks by keeping your lawn and plants trimmed.
-Spray a chemical-free insecticide to kill existing bugs and prevent future infestations.
+Spray a non-toxic insecticide to kill existing bugs and prevent future infestations.

 - Check your pets.
-Regularly checking for ticks and using an extra-strength tick repellent such as TickShield will help prevent your pets from bringing ticks into your home.
+Regularly checking for ticks and using a naturally sourced ,extra-strength tick repellent such as TickShield will help prevent your dogs from bringing ticks into the home.